momokaiwase/genre-classifier/README.md

 ## Sources

 The top artists are sourced from [this website](https://kworb.net/spotify/listeners.html).

+The top songs are sourced from [the same website as above](https://kworb.net/spotify/songs.html).

 The documentation for the LyricsGenius library can be found [here](https://lyricsgenius.readthedocs.io/en/master/index.html).